Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

 We can now use our results to obtain the Fourier transform of the kernel, and then the kernel.
-The result is shown in Figure \ref{fig:eff}(c) for a few combinations of material scales.
+The result is shown in Figure \ref{fig:eff}(c) for a few combinations of material length scales.
+Note that the kernel is extremely oscillatory.
+This is quite different from the relatively smooth Gaussian-like kernels that have been used in the literature.
+Further, the oscillatory nature makes the use of such kernels very difficult in practice.
+This motivates us to look for an alternate representations.
+The first, presented in the next paragraph, is explicit but for a narrow range of $k$ ($\ell/L$).
+The second, presented in the next section, is based on a neural operator and is valid for all $k<1$.

 \paragraph{Fractional strain derivative elasticity}